anasfik/nostr/README.md

 This package is a client for the [Nostr protocol](https://github.com/nostr-protocol/).
 It is a wrapper that lets you interact with the Nostr protocol in an easier, faster and more organized way.

-## TODO:

-(talking to me) please, when you have time, here is a thing to do in addition to maintaining the package.

-- [ ] Add tests for every single member.
-- [ ] Add more documentation.
-- [ ] add more examples.
-- [ ] ...

 # Usage:

-the main and only the instance that you need to use to access all other memebers in this package is:
+The main and only instance that you need to use to access all other members in this package is:

 ```dart
 Nostr.instance;
 ```

-`Nostr.instance` offers access to the services of this package which they-self offer many other functionalities to get your things done.
+`Nostr.instance` offers access to separated services of this package which they-self offer many other members/functions to get your things done.

 ```dart
 Nostr.instance.keysService; // access to the keys service, which will provide methods to handle user key pairs, private keys, public keys, etc.